vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/Logical_errors.md

 rAmAnuja mocks shAnkara teachings in commentary to BG 2.12.

+### niShThA case
 For the ekAtmatA-jnAnaniShTha, it is understandable if inevitable behavior like breathing, eating and drinking persists, since the illusion persists after him realizing that it's an illusion; and desisting from such would cause the jnAnI discomfort.
 However, effortful behavior like lecturing for hours and hours and writing tomes addressing illusory beings does not make sense.
 So, in this case such behavior is not sane.

+You actually don't really believe this nonsense; otherwise, only a mad person would argue at length with person he knows to be an illusion.

+### No niShThA case
 For the non-ekAtmatA-jnAna-niShTha, preaching about ekAtmatA-jnAna does not make sense since, by definition, he himself does not have firm belief (niShThA) in it.
 So, in this case such behavior is not honest.

+### Non-teachers
 Supposed examples of behavior consistent with ekAtmatA-jnAna-niShThA -

 > Fully renounced and immersed in the highest non-dual realization, Sri Sadashiva Brahmendra observed absolute silence (mauna) for decades.
 His earthly life—said to span over eighty years—wandering blissfully along the banks of the Kaveri River, often naked or semi-naked, in a perpetual state of divine intoxication and samadhi.
 As a true Avadhuta, he had transcended all identification with the body, social conventions, and worldly interactions.
 Yet, even in this profound state of seclusion and silence, on extremely rare occasions he did interact with others.
 For instance: He would sometimes play joyfully with children, appearing as childlike himself despite his total detachment.

+## Word-play
+> Real but not "absoultely real".
+"I" am confused; but "real I" is not.
+avidya is a flaw but not it's not a flaw in brahman, but "free floating".
+World is an illusion but not "as in optical illusion".

+You're just playing with words.
+Indeed a philosophy for the muddled.

 ## अपशूद्राधिकरणे समस्या
 यथाह रामानुजः -